 Delilah Home’s naturally soft and fluffy organic towels are the perfect way to elevate your every day sustainably.
 I’m kind of swooning over how incredibly plush and luxurious these towels look — and the 20 customers who left five-star reviews can verify that these towels are as amazing as they appear!

 The earth-minded brand’s towels are made from Turkish cotton that has been certified organic by the world’s leading organic certifying body, Global Organic Textile Standard.
 Delilah Home also has certifications from Green America, OneCert, and Textile Exchange.
-And if that weren’t enough, the conscious company gives back to multiple charity partners, including 1% for the Planet.

 2. Shampoo and Conditioner Bars